 5.2 Can I make beef jerky without a dehydrator?

-Yes!
-You can use your oven to make beef jerky.
-Set it to the lowest temperature, and follow the same drying steps.
+Yes, just use your oven’s lowest setting and follow the same drying steps.

 5.3 What is the best way to store beef jerky?